 Finish by screwing all the hooks inside the box.

 To fix it on the wall, make to holes on the back top part and screw the box into the wall.
-I also added a small magnetic clasps so the door remains closed.
+I also added a small magnetic clasp so the door remains closed.

 And tadaaaam, a nice and big key holder box!
 No mess on the kitchen counter anymore.
 Let’s just hope it stays that way !!
-If you like the cactus planters, you can have a look HERE, and the tutorial to make the fabric planter (on the first pic with the tulips) is HERE.
+Another thing I made is the fabric planter in the first pic, which was made with a plastic bottle.